codess-aus/AI-100/design.md

 * CPU: This VM provides the slowest performance.
 It is intended for general purpose processing, not graphics processing.

 AKS: This service allows you to deploy a Kubernetes cluster to the cloud.
 A Kubernetes cluster consists of nodes and pods.
 A node is either a virtual machine (VM) or physical machine.
 A pod is an application-specific logical host that contains different application containers, each with its own IP address and port space.
 AKS supports real-time inference, or model scoring.
 It also supports Graphical Processing Unit (GPU) and FGPA.
+It supports GPU but that requires you to deploy your model as a web service.

 FGPA processors are flexible and configurable over time, and they are faster than GPU.
 GPI-J processors are good for fast parallel image rendering.

-ACI doe snot support FGPA.
-It is useful for testing and debugging.
+ACI does not support FGPA or GPU.
+It is useful for testing and debugging CPU based workloads that require less than 48GB of RAM.

-You should not use Machine Learning Compute.
-This service allows you to run batch scoring on a serverless compute infrastructure.
-It does not support FPGA or real-time scoring.
+Machine Learning Compute: This service allows you to run batch scoring on a serverless compute infrastructure.
+It supports GPU but not FPGA or real-time scoring.

 ## 5. Design for data governance, compliance, integrity, and security